Jxiang2/workaxle-optaplanner/README.md

 1. Each shift is assigned to 1 Dev role and 1 Design role
 2. Try to distribute the shifts evenly to all employees
-3. No employeeGroup works more than 1 shift in 1 day
+3. No employee works more than 1 shift in 1 day
-4. No employeeGroup works more than 1 shift in 12 hours
+4. No employee works more than 1 shift in 12 hours

 ### Models: